Vocational secondary education in Denmark

 In addition, it is also possible to pursue vocational secondary education aimed at work in social and health institutions such as nursing homes: Basic Social and Health Education (Social- og Sundhedsuddannelse or SoSu).

 Furthermore, there are programmes combining vocational elements with more academically oriented elements: Higher Technical Examination Programme (HTX) and Higher Commercial Examination Programme.
 These aim at higher education and are comparable to the more general and theoretical Gymnasium and Higher Preparatory Examination (HF).

+As of 2023, the most common type of education completed in Denmark was vocational education and training programs.
+According to researcher Einar Dyvik, close to 28 percent of the population between 15 and 69 years of age had completed this education.